3 Best Solar Companies in Arkansas (2024 Guide)

 Most solar companies include at least two types of warranty coverage: manufacturer’s (or product) and workmanship.
 Product warranties cover any system component manufacturing defects and last 10–25 years.
 Workmanship coverage protects against poor or faulty installations.
 The industry standard coverage is 10 years, but some companies offer up to 25 years.

 These warranties may be offered on individual solar components or as a comprehensive warranty depending on the solar installers.
-We recommend choosing companies that offer at least two decades of coverage since solar panels last an average of 25 years or longer
+We recommend choosing companies that offer at least two decades of coverage since solar panels last an average of 25 years or longer.

 Some companies also include power production guarantees that outline your estimated panel performance throughout its lifetime.
 The National Renewable Energy Laboratory (NREL) found that panels degrade by 0.5% in efficiency per year.
-In our research, we discovered that cheaper solar panels have 10–15-year guarantees versus top-rated solar panels that have 25 years of protection.
+In our research, we discovered that cheaper solar panels have 10–15-year guarantees versus top-rated residential solar panels that have 25 years of protection.

 Payment Options